| ̄ ̄ ̄ ̄ ̄ ̄ ̄ ̄ ̄ ̄ ̄|

 003.1.
 JVM & Emulators

-Simple Golang GameBoy emulator (yes you can play pokemon with it).
+Playable emulator (yes you can play pokemon with it)

-Used as a practical teaching tool for the Operating Systems course at UniBO.
+Adopted as the official exam project for the Operating Systems course at University of Bologna

 003.2.
 Systems & Tools

-wl-screenshare - Use your old tablet as second monitor on Wayland (here)
+Use your old tablet as second monitor on Wayland

-Built on top of existing screen-recording projects, repurposed to stream the Wayland desktop to the Android client in real time.
+Streams the Wayland desktop to the Android client in real time

-Rust-based global placement tool inspired by DREAMPlace, focused on simplicity and readability.
+DREAMPlace-inspired global placement tool, focused on simplicity and readability

 003.3.
 Web & Scraping

-No more active, developed for educational purposes only.
+No longer active, developed for educational purposes only

 56 stars on GitHub!